pcda18/pcda18.github.io/week-07.md

 Navigate to [localhost:8889](localhost:8889) in your browser to open each notebook.

-Helpful hint: you may get an error if you are running a loop for a field that is empty.
+Helpful hint: You may get an error if you are running a loop for a field that is empty.
 The good news is that you can add a safety net for this kind of eventuality using the statements "try" and "except" as you see in this example:

 ![](img/try.except.png)